MaxLazar/mx-calculator/README.md

 * Place the **mx_calc** folder inside your **user/addons** folder
 * Go to **cp/addons** and install *MX Calculator*.

+## Update
+If you using MX Calc prior to version 3.0.5, you would need to Uninstall and install an add-on.
+It safe to do, because this add-on doesn't keep any data.

 ## Configuration
 Once the Plugin is installed, you should be able to see it listed in the Plugin Manager in your ExpressionEngine Control Panel.
 Is no needs in any control panel activation or configuration.